-Before you reinitialize any disk, you must back it up so that you can restore the data later.
+Before you reinitialize the disk, back it up so that you can restore directories and files to it later.
 See Section 13, "Backing Up and Restoring Data."
 The following example shows you how to specify a format template and a bad spots file in the Format Disk command form: